Historic Yates Mill Historic Mill Tours

 Volunteer explains mill workings inside old mill to tour participants

 Ready to get inside of Historic Yates Mill?
 The tour season runs from March through November.
-Learn about the different tours below or view the September 2023 schedule and the October 2023 schedule here.
+Learn about the different tours below.

 Yates Mill is an operable grain mill established around 1756.
 The equipment in the mill is original, left after the Lea family ceased milling operations in the mid-1950s.
 A visit to this historic treasure provides an opportunity to learn about an integral aspect of rural life in the early days of settlement in Wake County.

-Tour fees directly support the nonprofit Yates Mill Associates for maintenance and operations of Historic Yates Mill.
-For more information on how to become a member of Yates Mill Associates, please visit: www.yatesmill.org.
+Tours are free.
+Donations to the nonprofit Yates Mill Associates are welcome to support the maintenance and operations of Historic Yates Mill.
+For more information on how to donate or become a member of Yates Mill Associates, please visit: www.yatesmill.org.

 Public Mill Tours